StefanFabian/ros_babel_fish/README.md

 ## Current TODOs

-- [x] Calling a service with at compile time unknown service definition
-- [x] Advertising a service with at compile time unknown service definition
-- [ ] Creating a service client with at compile time unknown service definition
+- [ ] Creating a reusable service client with at compile time unknown service definition
-- [ ] Search more paths when looking up message definitions
 - [ ] Documentation
-- [x] Benchmark
-- [ ] Calling actions
 - [ ] Providing an action server(?)